Deep Contrastive One-Class Time Series Anomaly Detection: Methodology

 For the case where a little bit of training data is anomalous, which is very common in AD tasks, the \textit{soft-boundary invariance} of the COCA objective employing the hinge loss function is defined as:

-where $L$ is the $(1-\eta)$-quantile of $S$, $\eta$ is a hyper-parameter, hyper-parameter $v\in(0,1]$ controls the trade-off between $L$ and violations of the boundary i.e. the amount of time series allowed to be mapped outside the boundary. $S_{i}$ is the \textit{anomaly score} of a time series ${\bf X}_i$, which is defined as:
+where $L$ is the $(1-v)$-quantile of $S=\left\{S_1,S_2,\dots,S_N\right\}$, hyper-parameter $v\in(0,1]$ controls the trade-off between $L$ and violations of the boundary, i.e. the amount of time series allowed to be mapped outside the boundary. $S_{i}$ is the \textit{anomaly score} of a time series ${\bf X}_i$, which is defined as: